ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 vSAN settings are configured based on best practices for deploying VMware solutions within {{site.data.keyword.cloud_notm}}.
 The vSAN settings include SIOC settings, explicit failover settings port group, and disk cache settings.

-* SSD cache policy settings: No **Read Ahead**, **Write Through**, **Direct** (NRWTD)
+* SSD cache policy settings - No **Read Ahead**, **Write Through**, **Direct** (NRWTD)
 * Network I/O control settings
    * Management - 20 shares
    * Virtual machine - 30 shares
    * vMotion - 50 shares
    * vSAN - 100 shares
-* vSAN kernel ports: **Explicit Failover**
+* vSAN kernel ports - **Explicit Failover**

 ## NFS attached storage
 {: #design_virtualinfrastructure-nfs-storage}

-When using NFS network-attached storage, this architecture prescribes the use of NFS v3 rather than NFS v4.1, because NFS server LIF migrations might cause excessive latency when using NFS v4.1.
+NFS server LIF migrations might cause excessive latency when they use NFS v4.1.
+When you use NFS network-attached storage, this architecture prescribes the use of NFS v3 rather than NFS v4.1.
 Each vSphere host is connected to the NFS storage by using its hostname.

 One 2-TB NFS data store is attached to a cluster for use by management components with a performance tier of 4 IOPS/GB.
 More data stores can be attached to a cluster for workload use, at various sizes and performance tiers.

 Additionally, this architecture requires that all hosts have a subnet route that is created for the subnet where the NFS storage resides.
 The purpose of this subnet route is to direct all NFS traffic to use the port group, subnet, and VLAN designated for NFS traffic by this design.
 If multiple NFS data stores are attached, multiple routes might be required to be configured since those data stores might be located in different remote subnets.

 Management virtual machines can be located on an NFS data store.
-This creates a bootstrapping problem since some of the management machines might be responsible for DNS services, which are used to resolve the NFS hostname.
+This approach creates a bootstrapping problem since some of the management machines might be responsible for DNS services, which are used to resolve the NFS hostname.
 Therefore, this architecture specifies that at least one of the IP addresses for the management data store to be hardcoded in `/etc/hosts` on each of the hosts.

 **Next topic:** [VMware NSX-T design](/docs/vmwaresolutions?topic=vmwaresolutions-nsx-t-design)